-- our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to fund our working capital requirements and expectations regarding the sufficiency of our capital resources; - our plans to develop and commercialize our product candidates; - the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and our research and development programs; - our ability to take advantage of abbreviated regulatory pathways for any of our product candidates; - our expectations regarding the impact of the ongoing COVID-19 pandemic and other geopolitical tensions, such as Russia's recent incursion into Ukraine, on our business, our industry and the economy; - our ability to successfully acquire or in-license additional product candidates on reasonable terms; - our ability to maintain and establish collaborations or obtain additional funding; - our ability to obtain regulatory approval of our current and future product candidates; - our expectations regarding the potential market size and the rate and degree of market acceptance of such product candidates; - our continued reliance on third parties to conduct clinical trials of our product candidates, and for the manufacture of our product candidates for preclinical studies and clinical trials; - the implementation of our business model and strategic plans for our business and product candidates; - our intellectual property position and the duration of our patent rights; - developments or disputes concerning our intellectual property or other proprietary rights; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the impact of government laws and regulations and liabilities thereunder; - our need to hire additional personnel and our ability to attract and retain such personnel; - · developments relating to our competitors and our industry; and - other factors that may impact our financial results.
+- our ability to mitigate the substantial doubt to continue as a going concern; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to develop and commercialize our product candidates; - the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and our research and development programs; - our ability to take advantage of abbreviated regulatory pathways for any of our product candidates; - our ability to successfully acquire or in-license additional product candidates on reasonable terms; - · our ability to maintain and establish collaborations or obtain additional funding; - our ability to obtain regulatory approval of our current and future product candidates; - our expectations regarding the potential market size and the rate and degree of market acceptance of such product candidates; - our continued reliance on third parties to conduct clinical trials of our product candidates, and for the manufacture of our product candidates for preclinical studies and clinical trials; - the implementation of our business model and strategic plans for our business and product candidates; - our intellectual property position and the duration of our patent rights; - developments or disputes concerning our intellectual property or other proprietary rights; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the impact of government laws and regulations and liabilities thereunder; - our need to hire additional personnel and our ability to attract and retain such personnel; - · developments relating to our competitors and our industry; - our expectations regarding the impact of recent bank closures, public health crises and geopolitical tensions, such as the Russia-Ukraine war, on our business, our industry and the economy; - our ability to contribute to eliminate cancer and achieve cancer-free status in any or all patients; and - other factors that may impact our financial results.

 You should not rely on forward-looking statements as predictions of future events.
-We have based the forward-looking statements contained in this Annual Report primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition and operating results.
+We have based the forward-looking statements contained in this Annual Report primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition, and operating results.
 The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in the section titled "Risk Factors" and elsewhere in this Annual Report.
 A summary of selected risks associated with our business are set forth below.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Annual Report.
 The results, events and circumstances reflected in the forward-looking statements may not be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.